costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 appreciated that we are a beacon of Linz culture, but we ask you to talk to us.
-A licence is possible a way to avoid talking to one another, openness is perhaps about encouraging us to talk, to think, to share and communicate, not just announce.
+A licence is possible a way to avoid talking to one another, openness is perhaps about encouraging us to talk, to think, to share and communicate, not just announce.</p>

-Open academic publishing allows too much nonsense and badly written yet often useful stuff to get out.
+<p>Open academic publishing allows too much nonsense and badly written yet often
+useful stuff to get out.
 Peer review does not stop this, but quality reviewing does.
 This is a discussion between the author(s) and someone who cares.
 A reviewer is a peer who should care.
 If one is asked to be a reviewer, it is